 You can pay at the door, with cash or check.

 Can I reserve a ticket?

 Yes!
-Seating is limited, so please call this toll free number to reserve your spot: 888-854-5698.
+Seating is limited, so we will set up a toll free number to call to reserve your spot.
 You can also sign up for a ticket at venues around town, including the library.
 More info coming on that soon.